thenativeweb/crew/README.md

 ```

 Alternatively you may specify the image name by a regular expression.
-The image name can also contain tags in the form of `image:tag`.
+The options can also contain tags in the form of `{ name: 'imagename', tag: 'tag' }`.

 ```javascript
 dockWorker.getRunningContainersFor(/^my/, function (err, containers) {